Adversarial Attack Generation Empowered by Min-Max Optimization: Introduction

 \section{Introduction}

-Training a machine learning model that is capable of assuring its worst-case performance against all possible adversaries given a specified threat model is a fundamental yet challenging problem, especially for deep neural networks (DNNs) \cite{szegedy2013intriguing,Goodfellow2015explaining,carlini2017towards}.
+Training a machine learning model that is capable of assuring its worst-case performance against possible adversaries given a specified threat model is a fundamental and challenging problem, especially for deep neural networks (DNNs) \cite{szegedy2013intriguing,Goodfellow2015explaining,carlini2017towards,xiao2018generating,xiao2018spatially}.
 A common practice to train an adversarially robust model is based on a specific form of min-max training, known as \textit{adversarial training} (AT)~\cite{Goodfellow2015explaining,madry2017towards}, where the minimization step learns model weights under the adversarial loss constructed at the maximization step in an alternative training fashion.
-On datasets such as MNIST and CIFAR-10, AT has achieved the state-of-the-art defense performance against $\ell_p$-norm-ball input perturbations \cite{athalye2018obfuscated}.
+In practice, AT has achieved the state-of-the-art defense performance against $\ell_p$-norm-ball input perturbations \cite{athalye2018obfuscated}.

-Motivated by the success of AT, one follow-up question that naturally arises is: \textit{Beyond AT, can other types of min-max formulation and optimization techniques advance the research in adversarial robustness?} In this paper, we give an affirmative answer corroborated by the substantial performance gain and the ability of self-learned risk interpretation using our proposed min-max framework on several tasks for adversarial attack and defense.
+Although the min-max principle is widely used in AT and its variants \cite{madry2017towards,sinha2018certifying,zhang2019theoretically,tramer2019adversarial}, few work has studied its power in attack generation.
+Thus, we ask: \textit{Beyond AT, can other types of min-max formulation and optimization techniques advance the research in adversarial attack generation?} In this paper, we give an affirmative answer corroborated by the substantial performance gain and the ability of self-learned risk interpretation using our proposed min-max framework on several tasks for adversarial attack.

-We demonstrate the utility of a general formulation for min-max optimization minimizing the maximal loss induced from a set of risk sources (domains).
-Our considered min-max formulation is fundamentally different from AT, as our maximization step in taken over the probability simplex of the set of domains.
-Moreover, we show that many problem setups in adversarial attacks and defenses can in fact be reformulated under this general min-max framework, including attacking model ensembles \cite{tram2018ensemble,caad_ensemble}, devising universal perturbation to input samples \cite{moosavi2016universal} or data transformations \cite{athalye2017synthesizing,brown2017}, and generalized AT over multiple types of threat models \cite{tramer2019adversarial,araujo2019robust}.
+We demonstrate the utility of a general formulation for minimizing the maximal loss induced from a set of risk sources (domains).
+Our considered min-max formulation is fundamentally different from AT, as our maximization step is taken over the probability simplex of the set of domains.
+Moreover, we show that many problem setups in adversarial attacks can in fact be reformulated under this general min-max framework, including attacking model ensembles \cite{tram2018ensemble,caad_ensemble}, devising universal perturbation to input samples \cite{moosavi2016universal} and data transformations \cite{athalye2017synthesizing,brown2017}.
 However, current methods for solving these tasks often rely on simple heuristics (e.g., uniform averaging), resulting in significant performance drops when comparing to our proposed min-max optimization framework.